 Areas of archaeological potential: means areas with the likelihood to contain archaeological resources.
-Criteria to identify archaeological potential are established by the Province.
-The Ontario Heritage Act requires archaeological potential to be confirmed by a licensed archaeologist.
+Methods to identify archaeological potential are established by the Province, but municipal approaches which achieve the same objectives may also be used.
+The Ontario Heritage Act requires archaeological potential to be confirmed through archaeological fieldwork.